-Edinburg is located in south-central Hidaglo County.
-It is bordered to the south by Pharr and the southwest by Mcallen.
-US Route 281 runs through the east side of Edinburg.
+Edinburg is located in south-central Hidalgo County.
+It is bordered to the south by Pharr and the southwest by McAllen.
+Interstate 69 runs through the east side of Edinburg.

 Freddy Gonzalez Drive Expansion

 Freddy Gonzalez Drive endured multiple projects over the past year.
 In addition to being expanded to include a turning lane at the intersection with McColl Road, Freddy Gonzalez Drive was repaved.
 The project runs down to 10th Street in neighboring McAllen.

 Working in conjunction with Hidalgo County and the Hidalgo County MPO, 10th Street in Edinburg has begun the intial stages of expansion that will connect University Drive all the way to Monte Cristo Drive.

 New Transit Terminal in Edinburg